-In Ethiopia, agriculture employs 80% of workforce, contributes to 44% of the country's GDP, and accounts for 70% of the export revenue.
+Agriculture is unarguably the main stay of Ethiopian economy.
+It employs 80% of workforce, contributes to 44% of the country's GDP, and accounts for 70% of the export revenue.
 As such, it is unarguably the mainstay of the economy.
 Ethiopian smallholder farmers produce 90-95% of the country's agricultural output.
 However, Ethiopia's smallholder farmers are over reliant on rain-fed agriculture and only cover half of rural households' annual food intake requirements.
 The productivity and sustainability of the smallholder farming sector is vulnerable to the adverse effects of climate variability and land degradation.
 To tackle this long-standing problem, the government and its partners have put in place policies and programs thus, billions of dollars have been outlaid.
 Despite all these efforts, poverty is still prevalent in the country.
 Evidences in Ethiopia have shown that livelihood vulnerability to climate variability often has resulted in prolonged poverty.
 Although climate variability is a shared global phenomenon, it could substantially be felt by the most vulnerable ones (smallholder farmers).
 Given the fact that the manifestations of poverty and vulnerability are context-specific, local adaptive or coping measures should be advised.
 However, little attention has been given to the smaller scale lived experiences of rural villages with climate variability/change, their coping capacity-or lack thereof.
 Moreover, albeit poverty has been well-studied in the country, efforts to measure from multidimensional perspective and making the indicators locally relevant is still lacking.

-Owing to the above facts and to support efforts of addressing the negative effects of climate variability thereby reducing poverty and bringing out sustainable development, this study aimed to achieve the following objectives: First, this study analysed the livelihood vulnerability of households to climate variability; Second, it explored multidimensional poverty status of households as explained by multifaceted livelihood asset endowments and finally, it examined the covariates that shape rural livelihood coping strategies.
+On the basis of the aforementioned facts, and to support efforts of addressing the negative effects of climate variability thereby reducing poverty and bringing out sustainable development, this study aimed to achieve the following objectives: First, this study analysed the livelihood vulnerability of households to climate variability; Second, it explored multidimensional poverty status of households as explained by multifaceted livelihood asset endowments and finally, it examined the covariates that shape rural livelihood coping strategies.
 The study was conducted in three rural villages with contrasting agro-ecologies (i.e. Dibatie [lowland]), Aba Gerima [midland], and Guder [highland]) of the northwestern part of Ethiopia.
+The present study adopted Sustainable Livelihood Approach (SLA) to conceptually build the interaction between vulnerability, climate variability and multiple dimensions of poverty.
 The study used the data collected during the period from 2017 to 2018 and combining household survey, focus group discussion, key informant interview and field observation.
-It uses the Sustainable Livelihood Approach (SLA) to conceptually build the interaction between vulnerability, climate variability and multiple dimensions of poverty.